mschuchard/jenkins-devops-libs/docs/Terraform.md

 ```

 ### terraform.plan()
 Uses Terraform to generate an execution plan.
-The plan file `plan.tfplan` will be written to the same directory as the input config directory.
-This is mostly useful in a Pipeline for validating the config set and then speeding up a subsequent `apply` or `destroy` by providing an input plan file.
+The output plan file `plan.tfplan` will be written to the same directory as the input config directory.
+This is recommended practice to provide as an input in a Pipeline to a subsequent `apply` or `destroy` for various reasons.

 ```groovy
 terraform.plan(